-Related persons of Slated Analytics may invest in the same Project securities as a Platform Client and/or a fund sponsored by Slated Advisors.
+Related persons of Slated Analytics may invest in the same Project securities as a Platform Client and/or a fund sponsored/managed by Slated Advisors.
 Such activity could create a potential conflict of interest.
 All such investment activity by access persons is subject to Slated Analytics’ Code of Ethics, including required review of any such trades to ensure that they are consistent with standards outlined in the Code of Ethics.
 The CCO keeps records of any trades made by access persons of Slated Analytics in Projects for which Slated Analytics provides Scoring Analysis and of his review of such trades under the standards provided in the Code of Ethics.
 In addition, the operational independence between Slated Analytics and Slated Advisors will mitigate any potential conflicts of interest between the two entities.

 Item 12.
 Brokerage Practices